 Yet, culture relies on ensuring that every employee is supported.
 Allowing people to work remotely but not providing the right collaboration tools is a recipe for disaster.

 Beyond the basics of a computer and head-set, employees need to be able to access documents and information, collaborate with colleagues, work on projects, and feel part of the company.
 A digital workplace becomes a necessity in a hybrid workplace.
 One that can be accessed from anywhere and any device, or on a mobile app, is crucial in an inclusive, flexible workplace.

-Investing in communication and collaboration tools as part of a flexible work strategy brings invaluable benefits to organizations and employees.
+Investing in communication and collaboration tools as part of a flexible work strategy brings invaluable benefits to organizations of all sizes.

 The Chartered Institute of Personnel Development found in a study of 300 people, that flexible working had a positive impact on workers’ engagement and behavior.
 It’s no secret that highly engaged employees bring invaluable benefits to organizations.

 Over a year after the first lockdown and with time for people to settle in the new normal way of working, 33% of employees say they are more productive at home.
 Leaders tend to agree, with only 23% of employers judging remote workers as less productive.

 Wider talent pool & better retention

 92% of millennials and 80% of women prioritize flexibility in their job searches.
 Flexible working not only helps attract these groups but retain them.
 It’s a wise strategy for smaller enterprises looking to compete for talent, and gain a competitive advantage against large companies asking employees to return to the office.

 In the US, the average commute is 26.1 minutes, each way.
 That’s nearly one hour a day spent traveling to and from work.
 When employees have more flexibility in where they work from they save valuable time.

 For employees who need to be present being able to alter their start and finish times offers a better work-life balance.
 It allows people to fit life commitments, like dropping kids to school, into their workday.